-The Board of the Company comprises Sir Martin Smith (Chairman), Sarah Bates, Sven Borho, Doug McCutcheon, Dr Bina Rawal and Humphrey van der Klugt.
-All of these Directors, served throughout the year.
-All are independent non-executive Directors with the exception of Mr Borho who is not considered to be independent by the Board.
+The Board of the Company comprises Doug McCutcheon (Chair), Sarah Bates, Sven Borho, Dr Bina Rawal, Humphrey van der Klugt, Tim Livett and Jo Parfrey.
+All of these Directors, with the exception of Tim Livett and Jo Parfrey served throughout the year.
+All are independent non-executive Directors with the exception of Sven Borho who is not considered to be independent by the Board.

-Further information on the Directors can be found on pages 41 and 42.
+Further information on the Directors can be found on pages 41 to 43.

-All Directors, with the exception of Sir Martin Smith, are seeking re-election by shareholders at this year's Annual General Meeting.
+All Directors, with the exception of Sarah Bates, are seeking election or re-election by shareholders at this year's Annual General Meeting.